EPI-USE-Labs/supergrid.js/README.md

 * *dragZIndex* (default: 100)
   The z-index given to the block being dragged.

+* *layout* (default: 'classic')
+  Switches between layout algorithms.
+The following layouts are supported:
+    * classic: The default fall to top algorithm (inverse tetris)
+    * packed_rows: Packs blocks left to right in rows

 * *minBlockWidth* (default: 1)
   The minimum amount of columns an block must span.
 Blocks can not be resized to be smaller than this.